 - Bailey Perkins is a second year Master of Public Administration student at the University of Oklahoma and Graduate Assistant for the Carl Albert Center Women’s Leadership Initiative.
 In 2012, she graduated Magna Cum Laude from Oklahoma City University with a Bachelor of Arts degree in Political Science and History.
 Bailey’s passion for community empowerment, political engagement, social justice, and educational equity influences her involvement in various social, community, political and academic organizations.
 She serves on the board of directors for the Oklahoma Institute for Child Advocacy as the advocacy chairman and completed a summer fellowship studying education facility disparities through the Southern Education Foundation.
 See her guest blog post on education funding.

 - Breanca Thomas is a PhD student in Health Promotion Sciences in the College of Public Health at the University of Oklahoma Health Sciences Center.
 She earned an MA in political science with an emphasis in public policy and administration from Texas A&M University, and a BA in journalism from the University of Oklahoma.
 She works as a research assistant with the American Indian Diabetes Prevention Center, helping develop an intervention to reduce diabetes-related behaviors among American Indian children.
 Her research interests are in social and political determinants of health behaviors related to obesity and health disparities, and her previous research has incorporated policy areas such as education, privatization, race, gender, and poverty.
 She intends to pursue a research career focusing on effective methods of reducing health disparities among at-risk groups.
-See her guest blog post on the diabetes epidemic.
+See her guest blog post on the diabetes epidemic and the debate over e-cigarettes.

 - Jia Wang is a fourth year PhD student in Economics at the University of Oklahoma.
 Her beautiful hometown, Jinan, the capital of Shandong province, is well known for its natural springs in China.
 Her research interest lies primarily in public economics which studies the role of government in a market economy.
 At present, she is particularly into government expenditure/taxation policy and economic development incentive programs.
 For the former, she is especially interested to uncover if there exists fiscal policy interdependence among local governments.
 For the latter area, she is hoping to better understand the impacts of such business incentive spending on the provision of public goods.
 Besides research, she works as a teaching assistant for Principles of Macroeconomics which covers topics including unemployment, inflation, and how budget deficit/surplus affects short run and long run growth patterns.
 See her guest blog post on economic development incentives.